THE POWERS OF THE EXECUTIVE BRANCH

 Article II of the Constitution contains the Presidential Oath Clause.
 Under this clause, a new President must swear to be faithful to the office and do his best to preserve and protect the Constitution.
 The oath is typically administered by the Chief Justice.

 Although Article VI of the Constitution requires federal officers to take oaths in support of the Constitution, the oath for Presidents was specifically included as an internal check to ensure a well-behaved, virtuous executive.
-Some scholars debate whether this oath limits or extends presidential powers.

 The location and phrasing of the clause suggest that it is limiting insofar as it limits how the President’s executive power is to be exercised.
 Some scholars, however, think it gives the President extra power to interpret the Constitution and to act in protection of the country.